csedacr/241206_ariz_border_deaths/README.md

 - az_deaths.csv: Raw data from "Arizona OpenGIS Initiative for Deceased Migrants" compiled by Humane Borders and - Pima County Office of the Medical Examiner.
 Data ranges from 1981 to October 2024.

-Steos
-- The notebook arizona_border_deaths.ipynb contains a filtered version of the "Arizona OpenGIS Initiative for Deceased Migrants" to only show the "ML Number" , "Reporting Date" and "Sex”.
+- The notebook arizona_border_deaths.ipynb contains a filtered version of the "Arizona OpenGIS Initiative for Deceased Migrants" to only show the "ML Number"  "Reporting Date" and "Sex”.
 - Notebook also contains “az_female_deaths.jpg" in the output with the number of female remains found by year by sector

+Steps

 - To do this you first have to upload the dataset, filter it and create columns for "ML Number" , "Reporting Date" and "Sex"
 - Set to date time so the code is read as a date in the graph, then group by 'Reporting Date' column.
 - Filter by query to narrow by female